HelennaYin/MultipleBoostingAlgorithm/Main.md

 print('The Cross-validated Mean Squared Error for new Booster: '+str(np.mean(mse_boostplus)))
 ```
 Output:

 The Cross-validated Mean Squared Error for new Booster: 177.80273388336892

+The new booster performed better the booster of linear regression, however, it is less accurate than booster of random forests.

 ## LightGBM
 LightGBM stands for light gradient boosting.
 This algorithm has multiple advantages.
 LightGBM has been proven more accurate and less time-consuming in model training compared to other boosting algorithm.
 It is more compatible with large data set with multiple feature.